 The position of the overflow pipe determines the minimum air gap.
 The lowest point of the overflow pipe is the maximum height of the stored water.
 Notice that the water containment wall is not centered on the tank.
 The far side from the inlet needs to be slightly higher so water flows with the circular arrows to the inlet.

-The idea is that a preliminary portion of a rainfall is used to rinse the roof.
+The idea is that a few minutes of rain is used to wash the roof.
 Then the rain is contained in the reservoir itself.
-This is accomplished by connecting the horizontal rinse pipe to a vertical pipe with a 90º ell fitting or a clean-out tee.
-A slightly open faucet at the bottom of the vertical pipe continuously drips.
-The first portion of rain will rinse the roof and flow down the stand pipe, since that water merely drips from the faucet, the vertical pipe fills.
-When the rinse pipe is full, rainwater flows into the reservoir via the rainwater inlet.
+This is accomplished by connecting the horizontal wash pipe to a vertical pipe with a 90º ell or a clean-out tee.
+A slightly open tap at the bottom of the vertical pipe continuously drips.
+The first portion of rainfalls rinses the roof and flows down the vertical pipe.
+When the vertical pipe is full, rainwater flows into the reservoir via the rainwater inlet.
 When the rain stops, the dripping faucet allows the vertical pipe to drain and be ready to accept rinse water from the next rain.

-Rainwater falls on the roof and flows toward the inlet.
-The rinse pipe is lower than the inlet so the water enters the rinse pipe first.
-Rainwater rinses dust and other contaminants into the vertical pipe until it fills.
-A valve at the bottom restricts the outflow.
-The amount of rainfall for rinse is controlled by the size of the vertical pipe; large roofs will thus be better cleaned by larger pipe.
-This system works well for areas which have heavy rain.
+This system works well for rainy areas.
 Those who live in arid climates will probably not use this design and simply use a broom once or twice a year.
 Some regions have abundant rain and little debris while others are semi-arid with much debris.
 The range of conditions varies greatly and the technique used to collect and store rainwater will vary as well.

-A forest environment drops a large amount of vegetation which can turn into soil and support vegetative growth in rain gutters within one year.
-Large size down pipes and more specialized material separation equipment is required in forested areas where periodic rainfall may be brief and heavy.
+A forest produces a large amount of debris that can block rain gutters.
+Larger sizes are needed in forested areas where rainfall may be short and heavy.
 In such an environment, the simple tank roof rinse pipe previously illustrated will be 10 to 15 centimeters in diameter (6"), the lower valve fitting will have a reducer bushing or perhaps a less expensive cap or plug with a small hole drilled through it.
-The fittings at the bottom of the rinse pipe should only be hand tightened for easy removal of collected material.
+The plumbing parts at the bottom of the vertical pipe should be tightened without tools.

 Although it is usually possible to locate and purchase every part described, there will be projects and locations which require fabrication on site.
-This chapter is intended to give a brief introduction to a plumber’s parts inventory that may be of use to those interested in ferrocement reservoirs.
-To be fair, these parts are not completely confined to a single trade.
+This section is intended to give a brief introduction to plumber’s parts.
+To be fair, these parts are not limited to a single skill.
 Carpenters, for example, often install the rain gutters which bring rainwater to the reservoir.
-Carpenters or subcontractors specializing in rain gutters may also be the ones who install vertical pipes which accept the first rinse from a roof as described previously.
+Carpenters or subcontractors specializing in rain gutters may also install vertical pipes which accept the first rinse from a roof as described previously.

 A related subject is ultraviolet light used to remove bacteria.
 Installation and maintenance of the UV light canister is similar to changing a neon light bulb.
 Size is determined by flow rate and volume, this is similar to selecting a pump from a pump size chart.

-There should be a method to place the container so there is a standard air gap between the plumbing and the container, especially when those who need the water fill the water containers.
-Do not use a water hose which has been lying on the ground and handled by many people.
+There should be a method to place the container so there is a standard air gap between the plumbing and the container.
+Do not use a water hose which has been lying on the ground.
 Do not insert a hose in the container opening.
 This precaution may sound elementary but after a large storm people are not necessarily thinking as clearly as they usually do.
 One person should be chosen to supervise the dispensing of water after a storm.
 Older women have proven to be good managers of water after a storm.

-The water dispensing area must have an additional faucet nearby for public hand washing.
+A water dispensing area must have an additional faucet nearby for public hand washing.
 The entire container filling and washing facility must be located downhill from stored water.
 Be sure that all the water is usable without power so people do not put buckets into the reservoir to lift out remaining water.
-If water from the hand washing area simply spills on the ground, place that faucet approximately three meters from the container filling station.
+If water from the hand washing area simply spills on the ground, place that faucet at least three meters away from the containers.
 Be sure that the faucet heights are lower than the floor of the reservoir and disease will not become a problem.

-Whether rainwater collection serves a surfing resort, a rural village, or a series of urban apartment buildings, consideration of the delivery of water from multiple roofs to a single reservoir is primarily a plumbing design task.
+Whether rainwater collection serves a surfing resort, a rural village, or a series of urban apartment buildings, harvesting rainwater from more than roof and putting it in a single reservoir is primarily a plumbing job.

 The final illustration contains several necessities for a sustainable economy; roofs to keep us warm and dry, clean water to drink, solar power to pressurize the water, and fun without pollution.
 Adequate diet, health, education, clean air and freedom to enjoy the Earth complete this list, which is for discussion.
 Do you suggest other ideas also?

-The smaller cistern collects material washed from the roofs.
-Rainwater water flows to the main cistern when the small cistern is full.
-The cistern for material collection drains after the rain has passed and should be cleaned out regularly.
-A cross tee with larger drop pipe helps material flow into the small cistern and allows easy cleaning.
-Place clean-out tee along delivery lines, never use corrugated thin wall pipe.
-Screen the inlet vent.
-Slope the floor inside the debris cistern to a “V” shape, any tool can be used to clean the bottom, provide access from both sides and a similar channel to the drainage valve.
+The smaller sedimentation tank collects debris washed from the roofs.
+Rainwater water flows to the main reservoir when the small sedimentation tank is full.
+The small cistern drains after the rain has passed and must be cleaned regularly.
+A large double T helps debris fall into the sedimentation tank and helps with cleaning.
+Place cleanout T's along the delivery pipes, thus the pipes can be cleaned if they become blocked.
+Use potable water pipe.
+Never use thin-wall pipe sold in rolls.
+Screen the air vent.
+Sculpt the floor inside the debris cistern to a “V” shape, then any tool can be used to clean the bottom of the debris tank.
+Provide access from both sides of the sedimentation tank and a smaller "V" channel to the drainage valve.

 Continue to Glossary and Business Model